9 Things That Causes Water Pollution And Its Possible Solution

 Other toxic pollution found in the water is caused by chemicals such as mercury, cadmium, and lead.

-Lead is used in gasoline or petrol, but it has been restricted in some counties.
+Lead is used in gasoline or petrol but has been restricted in some countries.
 Meanwhile, cadmium and mercury are still used in batteries.
 Recently, a chemical named Tributyltin (TBT) was also found in the affected bodies of water.

-In 1938, a Japanese factory discharged a huge amount of mercury metal in Minamata Bay.
-This heavy metal water pollution contaminated the fish stocks, and it took almost ten years for the problem to come to the attention of the authorities.
+In 1938, a Japanese factory discharged a huge amount of mercury into Minamata Bay.
+This heavy metal water pollution contaminated the fish stocks, and it took almost ten years for the authorities to notice the problem.

-By that time, locals have already consumed the fish, and about 2,000 residents were poisoned.
-More than 100 people became disabled and got killed.
+By that time, locals had already consumed the fish, and about 2,000 residents were poisoned.
+More than 100 people became disabled and were killed.

 Discharge of Radioactive Wastes

-In Europe, the biggest source of radioactive pollution is Sellafield and Cap La Hague.
-These companies discharge radioactive waste into the ocean, which the currents carry around the world.
+Sellafield and Cap La Hague are Europe's biggest sources of radioactive pollution.
+These companies discharge radioactive waste into the ocean, which the currents carry worldwide.

 Oil Spills

-According to studies, 12% of the oil that enters the ocean is due to tanker accidents, while 70% of it comes from people pouring down oil on the land and standard shipping.
+According to studies, 12% of the oil that enters the ocean is due to tanker accidents, while 70% comes from people pouring oil on the land and standard shipping.

-However, tanker oil spills are destructive since it releases large amounts of oil at once.
-In the United States, one of the biggest oil spills is in 1989 when the tanker Exxon Valdez broke up in Prince William Sound in Alaska.
+However, tanker oil spills are destructive because they simultaneously release large amounts of oil.
+One of the biggest oil spills in the United States was in 1989, when the tanker Exxon Valdez broke up in Prince William Sound, Alaska.

 Throwing of Plastics in the Ocean